-Where could GCSE Design & Technology lead?
+Why might you want to study GCSE Design & Technology?

 Design and Technology is a fantastic subject, it will equip you with the skills required for a career in a wide variety of industries such as fashion, engineering, architecture, information technology, careers in hospitality, and even education.